Public Safety

 Christina Lake Fire Rescue provides fire protection and emergency services within a portion of Electoral Area C/Christina Lake as part of the Christina Lake Fire Protection Service, paid for through taxation of residents who receive the service.

-The department is a composite fire department consisting of 1 career fire chief, 1 part-time administration assistant chief and 30 volunteers who are trained, paid-on-call firefighters.
-Under the direction of the fire chief there is a deputy chief, who is in charge of training and supervises three captains and three lieutenants – one of whom is the department's safety officer.
+The department is a composite fire department with a staff consisting of a career fire chief, career deputy chief of training and operations, a part-time administrative assistant chief, 20 paid-on-call volunteer firefighters, and two work experience firefighters.
+Under the direction of the fire chief the deputy chief supervises three captains and three lieutenants.

 WHAT WE DO

-Christina Lake Fire Rescue operates out of one hall at the south end of Christina Lake on Swanson Road.
-We respond to an average of 125 emergency calls a year.
-The Department responds to a variety of emergency situations with fire suppression as the main mandate.
-In addition, the department responds to medical first responder emergencies, motor vehicle incidents, auto extrication and also responds to rescue situations on land, ice, and water.
+Christina Lake Fire Rescue operates out of one hall on Swanson Road at the south end of Christina Lake.
+We respond to approximately 170 calls a year which includes a variety of emergency situations with fire suppression as the main mandate.
+In addition, the department responds to medical first responder emergencies, motor vehicle incidents, auto extrication, and rescue situations on land, ice, and water.

 The Department continues to have a close working relationship with BC Ambulance Service, the Ministry of Forests, Wildland Fire Protection Branch, adjacent fire departments, and the RCMP.